canorve/EllipSect/paper/paper.md

 The program was designed to be easy to use.
 It only requires GALFIT output file.
 In this simple mode, ``EllipSect`` makes two graphs: one with the average of surface brightness along major axis, and the other with multiple plots showing the surface brightness at different angles measured from major axis (i.e. major axis is the one with $0\deg$).
 See figure 1 for a fit of 7 gaussian models for an elliptical galaxy.

+Graphs of SB profiles includes the one along the major axis and a multi plot of SB at different angles to analyse the model with detail.

 ![EllipSect output sample for an elliptical galaxy that was fitted with 7 gaussian models.
 In both panels red color represents the galaxy and blue the GALFIT model.
 Left panel: Surface brightness average vs. radius of both galaxy and model along the major axis.
 Model also has error bars since it is the average of individual model components.
 Right panel: multi plot of surface brightness of galaxy and model at different angles from major axis (major axis is the one with $0\deg$).
 At the right of the surface brightness plot is the one showing the percentage error at that angle. ](Fig1.png)